esbillyjack/MTG-Scan/BACKUP_QUICK_REFERENCE.md

 4. **Monitor backup logs for errors**
 5. **Document any custom procedures**

+## 🔐 Local Storage Benefits

+- **Privacy**: No cloud storage of your data
+- **Control**: Complete control over backup files
+- **Speed**: Fast local access and restoration
+- **Cost**: No cloud storage fees

+**Recommended**: Copy `backups/` to external drive weekly for additional protection.

 ---

 **Remember**: The best backup is the one you actually use.
 Set up automatic backups and test your recovery procedures regularly!

+**Note**: All backups are stored locally in the `backups/` directory and are excluded from git to prevent large files from being committed to the repository.